voding-dev/alex-grosse-26/SETUP.md

 ## Testing the Delivery Portal

-After seeding:

-1. Check the seed function output for the generated PINs
+1. Create a delivery portal via the admin dashboard
 2. Visit the delivery portal link: `http://localhost:3000/dl/[slug]`
-3. Enter the PIN from the seed output
+3. Enter the PIN you configured for the delivery
 4. Browse assets, leave feedback, test downloads

 Note: PINs are randomly generated for security.
 Never use hardcoded PINs in production.